Scrawk/ImageProcessing/README.md

 float u, v;
 var interp = INTERPOLATION.BICUBIC;

-//Get a pixel from the image using interpollation ColorRGBA pixel = color_image.GetPixelInterpolated(u, v, interp);
+//Get a pixel from the image using interpolation ColorRGBA pixel = color_image.GetPixelInterpolated(u, v, interp);

 ```

-A image can be rescaled to new smaller or larger size and the interpolation method can be provided.
+A image can be rescaled to new smaller or larger sizes and the interpolation method can be provided.
 Below is a example of a image being rescaled to 4 times its orginal size and using bicubic interpolation.

 ```